materialsproject/fireworks/docs/queue_tutorial.rst

     qlauncher_run.py rapidfire -q 3 my_qp.yaml

-   .. important:: The QueueLauncher sleeps between each job submission to give time for the queue manager to 'breathe'.
+   .. important:: The Queue Launcher sleeps between each job submission to give time for the queue manager to 'breathe'.
 It might take a few minutes to submit all the jobs.

    .. important:: The command above submits jobs until you have at most 3 jobs in the queue.
 If you had some jobs existing in the queue before running this command, you might need to increase the ``-q`` parameter.